 The most identifiable group associated with early-medival Scoitland is the Picts, a war-like people who were able to sucessfully resist the Romans.
 The term Pict is actually Roman in origin.
 We are not sure what they called themselves.
 The Romans in the later stage of their rule in Britain, began calling the people in northern Britain "Pictii", meaning painted people.
 This appears to have referred the Pict pratice of tatooing their bodies.
 The Celts referred to them as the Cruithne.
 The origins of the Picts is a mater of considerable historical debate, a mystery that has alled alure to the story of the Pictish people.
 Surviving legends describe a non-Bristish origin.
 Some believe them to be Teutonic.
 Others believe them to be Gaelic speaking Celts.
 Some believe that they were a non-Aryan people.
 Another theory is that they were Celts allied to the Cymry rather than the Gael of southern Britain.
 Increasingly modern scholars appear to be increasinfly concluding that the Picts were a mixed group consisting primarily of the pre-Celtic people, the Iron Age tribes of British pre-history.
 An here there is no indication based on archeological work such as hill top forts that the Iron Age tribes in northern Britain were any more war like than those of southen Britain.
 Although associated with Scotland, the Picts are believed to have been basically part of the Iron-Age population of Britain.
 Some may have been pushed north by the Celts who arrived in Britain about 500 BC during the pre-Roman era.
 The Celts did not encounter a Iron Age nation, but rather loosely assoicated still largely nomadic tribes.
 It is likely that at least in southern Britain there was a degree of mingling between the aboriginal Iron Age people and Celts.
 The Romanns called the tribes they encountered in northern Britain and Agricola almost defeated the Caledonians.
 There is not mention of the Picts until much later.
 Very little is known about the Ancient Picts because they had no written language.
 Thus almost all available information is archeological evidence such as burial sites and carved stones as well as Roman, Irish, and English accounts.
 Tactitus reports that a Pict chief named Calgacus said, "We, the most distant dwellers upon the earth, the last of the free, have been shielded ... by our remoteness and by the obscurity which has shrouded our name ...
 Beyond us lies no nation, nothing but waves and rocks."

 What is now England, Wales, and the Scottish Lowlands became Roman province of Britannia.
 The fierce Picts, despite their lack of formal discipline and advanced weaponry, suceeded in preventing the undefeated Roman Army from conquering the northern part of Britain.
-[McHardy] The absence of a centralized political organization may have proved an advantage ans slowly the idea of national identity and political union seems to have grown.
-Resistance in the north was so successful that the Emperor Hadrian ordered the construction of a defensive wall from Solvay Firth to the mouth of the River Tyne which is today known as Hadrian's Wall (122 AD).
-Another wall was subsequently constructed further north which became known as the Wall of Pius (140s).
+[McHardy] The absence of a centralized political organization may have proved an advantage and slowly the idea of national identity and political union seems to have grown.
+Resistance in the north was so troublesome that the Emperor Hadrian ordered the construction of a defensive wall from Solvay Firth to the mouth of the River Tyne which is today known as Hadrian's Wall (122 AD).
+Another wall was subsequently constructed further north which became known as the Wall of Pius or the Antonine Wall (140s).
+It was named after he emperor at the time -- Antoninus Pius.
 This wall extended from the Firth of Fourth to the Firth of Clyde.
 The area between the two walls became the Roman first line of defense against the the northern tribes (Caledonians and Miathi who developed into the Pictish kingdom).
 Eventually the Romans tired of the Pictish Wars and retired to the southern or Hadrian's Wall.
 The area south of the Wall of Pius, however, became partially Romanized and this endured into Medieval and modern times as the Wall of Pius is roughly the dividing line between the Scottish Highlands and Lowlands, a major cultural artifact that would affect Scottish history.
 Emperor Severus disturned with raids conducted by the by the northern tribes personally came to Britain to lead a campaign to subdue them (208).
 He had little success.
 The Picts are described along with other Caledonians by Constantius Chlorus who was conducted the third mjor campaign against them (296).

 The Picts would be the core of the future Scottish people.
 It was the Picts that the Romans priomarily faced.
 The Scottish people today are an amalgamn of Caledoni and other tribes which united as the Picts and the Celtic Scoys under Kenneth MacAlpin who conquered the Picts and became the first king of a united cotland.
 The further north you go, the more important the Pictish indfluence.
 The further south the more important is the influence of the other people.
 This is one of the facgors in the differences in the Lowland (southern) and Higland (northern Scotts).
 Ther were contacts with the Gaels (pre-Roman Celts), but very little is known about the interactions.
 With the coming of the Romans, some Celts were driven north to remain out of Roman control.
 And another wave of Celts moved north with the coming of the Anglo-Saxons.
 Irish tribes invaded southwest Scotland.
 And waves of Germnan peoples followed (Anglo-Saxons, Vikings, and to a lesser extent Normans) followed in turn.
 The Angles of Northumbria were particularly important in the Lowlands.
 DNA studie are proving fascinating new data.
 The importance of Celtic languages suggests that the Celts were especially important.
 Pictish may have even had a Celtic component.
 Use of the Celtic language appears to have dominated throughout Scotland after the Scottish defeat of the Picts (840s).
 DNA evidece has shown that the Vikings were especially important on the Islands.